ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 * Monitor and audit security-related API calls and other actions across cloud services.

 The tutorial features a sample application that enables groups of users to upload files to a common storage pool and to provides access to those files via shareable links.
-The application is written in Node.js and deployed as a container to the {{site.data.keyword.containershort_notm}}.
+The application is written in Node.js and deployed as a container to either {{site.data.keyword.containerfull_notm}} or {{site.data.keyword.openshiftlong_notm}}.
 It leverages several security-related services and features to improve the application's security posture.

 <!--##istutorial#-->
-This tutorial will work with a Kubernetes cluster running in Classic Infrastructure or VPC Infrastructure.
+This tutorial will work with a cluster running in Classic Infrastructure or VPC Infrastructure.
 <!--#/istutorial#-->

 ![Architecture](images/solution34-cloud-e2e-security/architecture-e2e-security.svg){: caption="Figure 1.
 Architecture diagram of the tutorial" caption-side="bottom"}